 What is Hip Arthroscopy?

-Key hole hip arthroscopy is a highly specialised technique that it is much less invasive than traditional open surgery.
-It requires much experience and specialist fellowship training to perform properly.
+Key hole hip arthroscopy is a highly specialised technique that is much less invasive than traditional open surgery.
+It requires significant experience and specialist fellowship training to perform properly.

 What conditions can be treated by Hip Arthroscopy?